Donald Trump arrives in the UK to pomp and protest | DW | 03.06.2019

-US President Donald Trump landed in the UK on Monday for a state visit likely to be overshadowed by his recent controversial remarks on Brexit.
-Large protests were also expected to denounce his visit, just as they did during his trip to Britain last year.
+US President Donald Trump landed in the UK on Monday for a state visit that was overshadowed by his recent controversial remarks on Brexit.
+Large protests denouncing his visit took place as Trump began his three day trip, just as they did during his visit to Britain last year.

+Trump and his wife Melania were treated to a military guard of honor, shortly after a 41-gun royal salute coming from neighboring Green Park.

+Queen Elizabeth then hosted a private lunch for the president and first lady, before showing them the royal art collection, while demonstrations continued unabated outside Buckingham Palace.

-The president and the first lady, Melania Trump, were scheduled to attend a banquet at Buckingham Palace given by Queen Elizabeth, have tea with Prince Charles, and participate in D-Day commemorations.
+The president and Melania were scheduled to attend a banquet at the Palace given by the British head of state, have tea with Prince Charles, and participate in D-Day commemorations.
 President Trump is also due to hold private talks with Prime Minister Theresa May, who is stepping down on June 7 after failing to get support for her Brexit plan.

 Later, the prime minister's office said that the president would be given a tour of the World War II Cabinet War Rooms museum on Tuesday, and that the two leaders together would host a roundtable discussion with US and UK businesses.